Tarcaxoxide/Sauce/README.md

 # UEFI_Master - so i decided to try and convert my OS to uefi

 - Requirements
+	- sudo
+		- create the disk image.
+		- we create the image and make the partition table, then mount it to `/mnt/img` as a loopback device, then we just copy the files over and umount it.
-	- mtools
+	- kpartx
-		- mcopy copying files over to the .img file
-		- mmd for creating directories in the .img file
+		- tool used to create the loopback device from the file in order to mount the partition the image contains.

 	- nasm
 		- for compiling the assembly files
 	- gcc/clang